SPLUNK PARTNER PROGRAM GENERAL TERMS

 You will comply with all applicable export laws and regulations of the United States and any other country (“Export Laws

 ”) where your Customers or your users use any of the Offerings, as applicable.
 You certify that you and your Customers are not on any of the relevant U.S. government lists of prohibited persons, including the Treasury Department’s List of Specially Designated Nationals and the Commerce Department’s List of Denied Persons or Entity List and will not provide any of the Offerings to certain military or government end users or for certain prohibited uses (15 CFR §744).
-You will not export, re-export, ship, transfer or otherwise use the Offerings in any country, region, entity or individual subject to an embargo or other sanction by the United States, including, without limitation, Iran, Syria, Cuba, the Crimea Region of Ukraine and North Korea, and you will not use any Offering for any purpose prohibited by the Export Laws.
+You will not export, re-export, ship, transfer or otherwise use the Offerings in any country, region, entity or individual subject to an embargo or other sanction by the United States, including, without limitation, Belarus, Cuba, Iran, North Korea, Russia, Syria, or the Russian occupied areas of the Ukraine (Crimea, Luhansk Oblast and Donetsk Oblast), and you will not use any Offering for any purpose prohibited by the Export Laws.
 Further, you will not provide any Offering in connection with a prohibited end use as defined in 15 CFR §744.
 Splunk’s export information regarding Splunk’s Offerings, including Splunk’s export control classifications for our on-premise product offerings: https://www.splunk.com/en_us/legal/export-controls.html

 , as may be updated by Splunk from time to time.